pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

     ```

-### Update Style Checker manually
+### Update Style Checker for Atom manually

-To update Style Checker manually:
+To update manually:

 1. Copy the contents of
 [style-checker.js](style-checker.js).